Boghos Nubar: Career

-Nubar fought for the Armenian cause.

-As early as the beginning of 1912 the Catholicos of Mother See of Echmiazin Gevork V had sent the Boghos Nubar to the Cabinets of Europe with a commission to demand administrative autonomy for Armenians in the Ottoman Empire.
-He has also been considered as one of the prominent Armenian figures in the Ottoman Empire.
-This proceeding was a step for Russian and French policy in Constantinople almost at the same moment on March 15, 1913.
+As early as the beginning of 1912 the Catholicos of Etchmiadzin Gevork V had sent Boghos Nubar to the governments of Europe to lobby for administrative autonomy for Armenians in the Ottoman Empire.

-Boghos Nubar, the ambassador, repeatedly assertsthat the Armenians of Ottoman Empire in no way desire to bring up the question of independence or constitutional changes (regarding Armenian National Constitution).
-Their sole aim is to secure the reforms drawn up by Russia France and England and provided for in the Treaty of Berlin reforms which have remained a dead letter hitherto.
-In February 1914, the Armenian reform package passed.
-Yeniköy accord was a reform plan devised by the European powers between 1912 and 1914 that envisaged the creation of two provinces in Ottoman Armenia placed under the supervision of two European inspectors general, who would be appointed to oversee matters related to the Armenian issues.
+Boghos Nubar, did not demand independence or amendments for the Armenian National Constitution, but to enforce the reforms called for in the Treaty of Berlin, which have remained a dead letter hitherto.
+In February 1914, the Armenian reform package, also known as the Yeniköy accord, was implemented: which created of two inspectorates in Ottoman Armenia placed under the supervision of two European inspectors general, who would be appointed to oversee matters related to the Armenian issues.

-In January, 1919, The Times published a letter from Boghos Nubar (an Ottoman citizen) in which he protests, belatedly, about the non-representation of Armenians at the Paris Peace Conference, 1919.
+In January, 1919, The Times published a letter from Boghos Nubar (an Ottoman citizen) in which he protests, belatedly, about the non-representation of Armenians at the Paris Peace Conference.
 The letter includes a useful summary of the Armenian contribution to the allied war effort.

 Our volunteers fought in the French Foreign Legion and covered themselves with glory.
 In the Légion d'Orient they numbered over 5,000 and made up more than half of the French contingent in Syria and Palestine, which took part in General Allenby's decisive victory.
 In the Caucasus, without mentioning the 150,000 Armenians in the Russian Armies, about 50,000 Armenian volunteers under Andranik, Nazarbekoff and others, not only fought for four years for the Entente, but after the breakdown of Russia, they were the only forces in the Caucasus to resist the advance of the Ottoman Empire, whom they held in check until the Armistice was signed.
 They helped the British in Mesopotamia by preventing the ...

-Boghos Nubar retired from politics in 1921 died in Paris in 1930.
+Boghos Nubar retired from politics in 1921 and died in Paris in 1930.